February 5, 2023 |12 min read

 What to Look for in Dry Food

-Of course, knowing how much dry food to feed cats is only half the battle.
+Of course, knowing the answer to “How much dry food should a cat eat” is only half the battle.
 If your cat food is of poor quality, it doesn’t matter how many scoops you pour into your baby’s bowl—they won’t receive the energy or essential nutrients they need to thrive.

 Not all dry cat food is created equal, and calories aren’t the only indicator of a nutritious meal.
-Some brands of kibble—especially low-cost options from the supermarket—are packed with fillers that provide enough calories but minimal nutrition.
+Some brands of dry kibble—especially low-cost options from the supermarket—are packed with fillers that provide enough calories but minimal nutrition.
+As a cat owner, you are tasked with the important job of making sure you're finding the best quality ingredients in your cat food.

-• Essential vitamins and nutrients – Cats need more than protein and fat.
+- Essential vitamins and nutrients – Cats need more than protein and fat to reach an ideal weight.
 Nutrients like calcium, phosphorus, taurine, vitamin E, and vitamin B12 are all vital to your kitty’s well-being.
 Look for these essentials on your dry food bag’s nutrition label or ingredient list.

 What to Avoid in Dry Food